 The District of Columbia’s Attorney General goes on to say that “Marriott has intentionally engaged in a practice labeled ‘drip pricing’ by the Federal Trade Commission (“FTC”), where it advertises part of the price a consumer will need to pay daily for its rooms, but later adds to the charge a resort or amenities fee, which is an additional charge for the room and is considered part of the guest room revenue by Marriott.
 In November 2012, the FTC warned the hotel industry that this type of drip pricing may violate the law by misrepresenting the price consumers can expect to pay for their hotel rooms, but Marriott has not ceased this practice.”

-We certainly encourage the action by the District of Columbia Attorney General’s Office, along with the 46 other State Attorney Generals, in investigating hotel resort fees.
+We certainly encourage the action by the District of Columbia Attorney General’s Office, along with the 50 other State Attorneys General, in investigating hotel resort fees.
 We hope this investigation leads to swift end to hotel resort fees.